Dev-OmarAbul-gheit/EmployeeDirectory/README.md

 - **Response**:
     - `200 OK`: Returns the updated employee object.
     - `400 Bad Request`: If the request body is invalid.
-    - `404 Not Found`: If the resource with the specified ID does not exist.
+    - `404 Not Found`: If the employee with the specified pk does not exist.

 ##### DELETE /directory/employee/{pk}
 - **Description**: Deletes a specific employee by its pk.